 You receive a postcard from a wholesaler offering you cash for your home in “as is” condition and it seems like a good solution.
 And it might be a good solution, but is it the best solution?

 - No need to clean up or make any repairs.
 We give you cash for your home in as-is condition.
 You don't even have to show your property.

 - No real estate agent commissions.
 Skip the costs of selling when you contract with us.

 - Get your cash much quicker than you would if you listed your home on the open market.

-Do these claims hold true?
-Perhaps, but there are some points they're not telling you:
+Do these wholesaler claims hold true?
+Perhaps, but there are some points they're not telling you and you should consider.